Glassy Signatures in Water's Second Liquid: Materials and Methods

 All temperatures reported in this work for simulations employing the DNN models are shifted by the difference in melting temperature between experiment and the respective model ($-40$~K for DNN@SCAN \cite{zhang2021phase} and $+10$~K for DNN@MB-pol \cite{bore2023realistic}) in order to facilitate comparison with experiment.
 It is well known that, after applying such a shift, the dynamics obtained from DNNs and experiment are in good agreement \cite{pabst2025glassy,pabst2025salt}.

 Simulations with the DNNs are performed using LAMMPS \cite{thompson2022lammps}, interfaced with the DeepMD-kit \cite{zeng2023deepmd}, on systems of 512 water molecules.
 For all simulations from which correlation times $\tau$ are deduced, great care is taken to equilibrate the system prior to production runs, as follows.
 First, NPT simulations are performed, starting from the final configuration of the preceding higher-temperature run, for at least $10\tau$ with a time step of 0.5~fs.
 The density obtained at the end of this simulation is then used for a subsequent NVT run, again with a 0.5~fs time step.
-After at least $10\tau$, eight independent configurations, separated by at least $1\tau$, are extracted and used as starting points for eight production runs in the NVE ensemble, with a time step of 0.25~fs and a duration of at least $10\tau$.
+After approximately $10\tau$, eight independent configurations, separated by at least $1\tau$, are extracted and used as starting points for eight production runs in the NVE ensemble, with a time step of 0.25~fs and a duration of approximately $10\tau$.
+The lengths of all production runs are given in table~\ref{table:simLength}.

 Simulations with the TIP4P/2005 model are performed in GROMACS on systems of 1000 water molecules, using the same settings as in the study reporting two-state fluctuations \cite{debenedetti2020second}.
 The same NPT--NVT--NVE protocol described above is employed, but with a time step four times larger.
 At the lowest temperatures (220~K and below), the temperature could not be maintained within acceptable limits during the very long NVE runs.
 Therefore, in these cases, production runs are performed in the NVT ensemble using the v-rescale thermostat \cite{bussi2007canonical}.